jyuenger/piperaceaekeycaplegends/README.md

 SA Notes:

-• Alphas are 100% width, Regular weight.
+• Alphas are 100% width, default spacing, Regular weight.

-• Text mods are 90% width, Medium weight.
+• Text mods are 90% width, default spacing, Medium weight.

 • Capital Q is an alt glyph with a straight tail.